 Bonking occurs when the muscles become functionally depleted of glycogen, the carbohydrate energy stores by which the body fuels itself.
 Even in the worst bonk, the muscles are not completely empty of glycogen, with somewhere between 10% and 30% of the original supply remaining.
 However, the shortage of available energy renders the muscles unable to continue working effectively.

 Exactly why this occurs is the subject of some debate and research.
-A traditional theory known as the “catastrophe model” says bonking and exhaustion occur as muscle function reaches its physiological limit and begins to fail.
+A traditional theory, known as the “catastrophe model,” says that bonking and exhaustion occur as muscle function reaches its physiological limit and begins to fail.
 Newer research suggests the brain acts as a “central governor” to limit the muscles preemptively, shutting their function down as energy supplies run low to prevent damage.
 Whatever the cause, the effect is profound.

 Why Bonking is Bad

 Bonking is particularly vicious.
 It feels terrible and affects your general health and wellbeing.
 Not only can bonking ruin a ride, workout, or race, but it can derail your training and future performance.

 During exercise, the body is in a catabolic state of stress.
 An increase in cortisol causes blood glucose levels to rise, making more of the body’s carbohydrate fuel available to enable hard work.
 An absence of carbohydrates shifts the metabolism to other fuel sources, increasingly burning fat and eventually protein.
 This is a state in which the body is essentially eating itself, consuming its own muscle as an energy supply.
 Since we need our muscles to turn pedals, it should be obvious why this is less than ideal.